 What are the learning outcomes?

-Demonstrate an advanced understanding and knowledge of the key concepts, theories and principles used in Quantity Surveying and Construction Project Management.
+demonstrated an advanced understanding and knowledge of the key concepts, theories and principles used in quantity surveying and construction project management;

-Critical appreciation of the significant factors constraining the effective management and development of the built environment (e.g. physical, legal, economic and technological factors) and Health and Safety precautions and their associated cost implications on construction projects.
+shown a critical appreciation of the significant factors constraining the effective management and development of the built environment (e.g. physical, legal, economic and technological factors) and health and safety precautions and their associated cost implications on construction projects;

-Critically evaluate and apply modern financial evaluation techniques to development projects in the built environment with underlying analysis being informed by the wider business and capital markets areas; and illustrate advanced research and analytical capabilities to inform decision making at advanced level.
+critically evaluated and applied modern financial evaluation techniques to development projects in the built environment with underlying analysis being informed by the wider business and capital markets areas; and illustrated advanced research and analytical capabilities to inform decision making at an advanced level;

-Appraise theoretical and practical aspects of strategic management, leadership and consultancy in business organisations.
+appraised theoretical and practical aspects of strategic management, leadership and consultancy in business organisations;

-Evaluate and develop objective strategies to examine commercial and business scenarios in the form of case studies and projects related to construction project and cost management profession.
+evaluated and developed objective strategies to examine commercial and business scenarios in the form of case studies and projects related to construction project and cost management profession;

-Demonstrate an understanding of the multi-disciplinary nature of the construction process.
-The roles and responsibilities of the construction professionals and stakeholders, and a respect for the fellow team members in terms of both diversity and cultural values.
+demonstrated an understanding of the multi-disciplinary nature of the construction process, the roles and responsibilities of the construction professionals and stakeholders, and a respect for the fellow team members in terms of both diversity and cultural values;

-Ability to present quantitative and qualitative information, together with analysis, argument and commentary, in an appropriate form to an intended audience, including appropriate acknowledgement and referencing of sources.
+demonstrated an ability to present quantitative and qualitative information, together with analysis, argument and commentary, in an appropriate form to an intended audience, including appropriate acknowledgement and referencing of sources; and

 Programs on this degree